Sore nipples from breastfeeding? Expert tips for relief

 Nipple shields: Are they helpful for sore nipples?

-Nipple shields are often misunderstood or confused with other breastfeeding gear, including breast shells.
-Like nipple shields, breast shells are intended to aid nursing moms and may be another valuable tool to help protect sore nipples — and hopefully make breastfeeding a bit less painful.
+Nipple shields can be misunderstood or confused with other breastfeeding gear: breast shells.
+Like nipple shields, breast shells are another tool that can be used if experiencing nipple pain.
+They are intended to aid nursing parents to help protect sore nipples between nursing sessions by reducing friction from clothing.

 There are three main types of breast shells: